swiyu-admin-ch/swiyu-verifier/documentation/verification_process.md

 - `state`: The oauth-state value that must be sent back to the Verifier Service.
 - `nonce`: The nonce value that must be sent back as part of the key-binding to the Verifier Service.
 - `encrypted_response_enc_values_supported`: The encryption algorithms supported by the Verifier Service.
 The wallet must use one of these algorithms to encrypt the presentation before sending it.
-- `client_id`: The DID of the Verifier Service.
+- `client_metadata.client_id`: The DID of the Verifier Service.
 This value must be used as the `aud` claim in the key-binding.
 - `client_metadata.jwks.keys`: List of JSON web keys (JWKs) to be provided as encryption option to the wallet.

 ### 3.2.
 Receive Verification Presentation